-In some cases, formatting your PC may be the last opportunity to removing viruses that can not be eradicated with existing antivirus programs.
+In some cases, formatting your PC may be the last resort to remove viruses that can not be eradicated with existing antivirus programs.
 After reformatting, you can reinstall the operating system and your computer often behaves like new.
 If your computer has Windows 7, you don't need to be a computer expert to reformat it.
 This tutorial will walk you through a fairly simple process.

-Notice: Before formatting your PC, we recommend that you perform a backup of your data, since it will erase all information from the hard disk and you will not be able to recover it.
-You can make a backup by recording your information on a DVD, a USB or an external hard drive.
+N.B.
+Before formatting your PC, we recommend that you perform a backup of your data, since the reformatting process will permanently erase all information from the hard disk.
+You can back up your information onto a DVD, a USB key, or an external hard drive.

-Restart your PC and press the corresponding keys (F5, F8, F10, F11, F12, Del) to access the BIOS.
-This will depend on the motherboard model, but this information appears on the first screen when you turn on your PC.
-In the BIOS choose the STANDARD CMOS SETUP option, look for First Boot Device and select CD / DVD so that your PC boots from the Windows 7 DVD.
-Then, press the ESC key to exit the menu and F10 to exit and save the changes made in the BIOS.
-Confirm by selecting Yes and the computer will restart.
+- Press the ESC key on your keyboard to exit the menu, then F10 to exit and save the changes made in the BIOS.
+Once you confirm, by selecting Yes, the computer will restart.
 This operation allows you to first load the installation DVD instead of the operating system installed on the hard drive when your computer restarts.

 - Now, insert the Windows 7 DVD into the DVD player and wait for it to read.
 When you receive a prompt to press any key to boot from the CD or DVD, do so and wait.

 - After this, you will see the introduction of Windows 7 on the screen and a prompt asking you to select your preferred language, time format, currency, and keyboard language.
 Once you have done so, click Next and click the Install Now button.
 Accept the license agreement by checking the respective box and clicking Next.